-A quorum for a hearing shall be no fewer than four voting members of the board-, which shall include no fewer than two student members, except for charges involving sexual misconduct when there shall be no unless the respondent elects not to include student members.
+A quorum for a hearing shall be no fewer than four voting members of the board which shall include no fewer than two student members, unless the respondent elects not to include student members.
 A hearing board shall consist of no more than eight voting members.